cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   X-Archive-Name: <JAR filename>

+This will add the JAR file as an artifact, then create an application from that artifact.
+The archive name must be in the form [artifact-name]-[artifact-version].jar.
-(An optional header can supply a configuration object as a serialized JSON string:)
+An optional header can supply a configuration object as a serialized JSON string:

 ::